engyasin/awesome-mechatronics/README.md

 The Robot Operating System (ROS) is a flexible framework for writing robot software.
 It is a collection of tools, libraries, and conventions that aim to simplify the task of creating complex and robust robot behavior across a wide variety of robotic platforms.

 [**Gazebo**](http://gazebosim.org/)
-Robot Simulator which integrate with ROS.
+Robot Simulator which integrates well with ROS.

 [**Blender**](https://www.blender.org) An open source 3D modelling program. it can be used as CAD program but it has a steep learning curve.